 Many professionals, including business owners, know less about cloud computing then they let on.
 And given how recognised and significant cloud technologies are today, particularly when it comes to IT deployment in the workplace, it can be somewhat embarrassing to broach the subject.

 If you too are a little unsure, don’t worry… We’re here to help clear up some of the common cloud conundrums that business owners alike are stumbling over.
 So, let’s get started with the basics…

 Put simply, cloud computing is a combination of hosted applications, data storage and remote server access through the internet.
 These resources provide a user with fast access to computer power, storage and network services that can help to scale business operations up or down dependant on a company’s requirements.

 Virtualisation.
-A number of virtual machines can run alongside each other on a single physical server, sharing the same hardware resources.
+Several virtual machines can run alongside each other on a single physical server, sharing the same hardware resources.
 This lowers the cost for hardware, data centre space, power and cooling.
 And these savings can all be passed on to the company and its employees.

 How Can Cloud Computing Help to Save Money?

 If you expect your company to grow, opting for cloud computing could see you gaining some substantial savings as you scale up.
 However, should you wish to continue operating at a similar level, you may want to consider the potential advantages, and whether they outweigh the disadvantages.

 To fully comprehend how cloud can save cost for your organisation, you will first need a clear knowledge of the cloud-related expenses, from hardware upgrades to outsourced IT consulting and monthly fees.
 Then compare your findings to how much it would cost to run the same level of computing internally.